Shandong (restaurant)

-Shandong is a Chinese restaurant in Portland, Oregon.
+Shandong is a Chinese restaurant in Portland, Oregon, United States.
+Named after China's Shandong province, the restaurant is owned by chef Henry Liu and serves traditional Chinese cuisine in northeast Portland's Hollywood neighborhood.
+It has garnered a positive reception.

 Description

 Shandong is a popular Chinese restaurant in northeast Portland's Hollywood neighborhood, named after China's Shandong province.
 Portland Monthly says, "Sporting sleek and modern decor, this Chinese spot serves up fresh, house-made eats from the Shandong province and offers a daily 4–6 happy hour."
-The Chinese menu includes beef, dumplings (including a shrimp variety with ginger and green onion), fried rice, Kung Pao chicken, mu shu chicken (chicken with cabbage, egg, and willow tree mushrooms) served with hand-rolled pancakes, noodles, potstickers, and tan tan.
-Judy's Noodles is a noodle dish with spinach, scallion greens, garlic, and jalapeño.
+The menu features traditional Chinese cuisine such as beef, dumplings (including a shrimp variety with ginger and scallion), fried rice, Kung Pao chicken, mu shu chicken (chicken with cabbage, egg, and willow tree mushrooms) served with hand-rolled pancakes, noodles, potstickers, and tan tan.
+Judy's Noodles is a noodle dish with spinach, scallions, garlic, and jalapeño.

 History

 Shandong is owned by chef Henry Liu.
 In 2015, Liu and business partner Vo Chien opened Shandong's Sichuan-focused sister restaurant Kung Pow! in northwest Portland, offering a spicier version of Shandong's menu.

 Shandong operated via takeout and delivery at times in 2020, during the COVID-19 pandemic.